The clean energy race could trigger the biggest mining deal in decades - KESQ

 BHP said in a statement Thursday that it valued Anglo American shares at £25.08 ($31.40) apiece, or £31.1 billion ($38.9 billion) in total.
 If completed, the acquisition would increase BHP’s access to copper reserves, it added.

+Anglo American said Friday that it had rejected BHP’s proposed offer because it “significantly undervalues” the company.
+BHP has until May 22 to make a formal offer, and the Australian mining group could yet come forward with a higher bid.

+“There’s every chance BHP will come back to the table,” said Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.

-Copper is an essential component in some renewable energy technologies, including solar panels and electric vehicles.
-And it is in high demand: The price of the metal on the London Metals Exchange has risen more than 13% so far this year to almost $10,000 a metric ton, its highest level in about two years.
+Copper is an essential component in some renewable energy technologies, including solar panels and electric vehicles, as well as in electrical grids.
+And it is in high demand: The price of copper on the London Metals Exchange has risen more than 15% this year to almost $10,000 a metric ton, its highest level in about two years.

-The approach by BHP may also fuel concerns about some of the United Kingdom’s biggest companies leaving the London Stock Exchange.
+“First and foremost” the proposed takeover is about copper, William Tankard, principal analyst of base metals at CRU Group, told CNN.

+BHP is the world’s second-biggest producer of mined copper, while Anglo American is the ninth-biggest, according to CRU Group analysis.
+Their combination would attract the scrutiny of competition authorities around the world, Tankard added.

+Wael Sawan, the CEO of Shell, told Bloomberg last month that he believed the energy giant’s London listing made the company “undervalued,” drawing comparisons to its much bigger rivals Exxon Mobil and Chevron, both listed in New York.

+That fuelled speculation that the £186 billion ($232 billion) oil behemoth could ditch London for Wall Street, a switch that would deal a huge blow to Britain’s main stock exchange.
+Several companies have already moved their primary listings elsewhere or chosen New York for going public in recent years.

-The buyout offer “will send a fresh chill through the City of London,” Susannah Streeter, head of money and markets at Hargreaves Lansdown, wrote in a note Thursday.
+The offer for Anglo American “will send a fresh chill through the City of London,” Susannah Streeter, head of money and markets at Hargreaves Lansdown, wrote in a note Thursday.
 “There are concerns that, if the deal goes through, it could be the tip of the iceberg and more giants could leave the exchange.”

 Rob North contributed reporting.
-This is a developing story and will be updated.
+This story has been updated with additional information.

 The-CNN-Wire

-Note: Correction: An earlier version of this article gave an incorrect ranking for BHP among the world’s biggest producers of mined copper.